 - 2 ounces Lillet Rouge, Lillet Blanc, or Lillet Rosé

-- 2 to 4 ounces good-quality dry tonic, cold
+- 2 to 4 ounces good-quality tonic, chilled

 - Grapefruit wedge (if using Rouge), lemon wedge (if using Blanc), or lime wedge (if using Rosé)

-- 1. In a Collins glass filled with ice, pour the Lillet Rouge, Blanc or Rosé.
+- 1. Fill a Collins glass with ice and pour in the Lillet Rouge, Blanc or Rosé.
 Top with the tonic and add a grapefruit, lemon, or lime wedge.

 Recipe Testers Reviews

 What a gem!
 Lillet Rouge reminds me of a beautiful mosaic that should be admired slowly and gently.
 It greets you with a balance of fruit and bitter but it’s so much more than that.
 It’s subtle and complex.
 Honestly, it’s one of those things you have to experience for yourself in order to appreciate.

 I enjoyed this cocktail on a lazy, hot afternoon sitting on my back porch swing.
 It was light and refreshing and the hint of grapefruit was an added pleasure.
 I also tried it with a splash of gin and thoroughly enjoyed that as well.
 This is a drink that I can't wait to share.

 I don’t know how to break this to my favorite drink, a gin and tonic, but this cocktail may very well be taking over the top place in my heart.
 I used Lillet Blanc and lemon wedges (as well as lime wedges for subsequent drinks on subsequent days).
 This drink is fabulous!
 The only problem with it is that it is far too easy to drink!